OSGeo/grass/doc/development/style_guide.md

 #### Lazy import of optional dependencies

 For optional dependencies, import only after the _gs.parser_ call.
-That way the tool can be safely compiled even if the dependency is not installed.
+In that way the tool can be safely compiled even if the dependency is not installed.

 ```python